isamuella/alu_regex-data-extraction-isamuella/README.md

 - Time in 12-hour or 24-hour format
 - Currency amounts

-I will use **re** a python's module to define and utilize regex patterns then extract information from sample data.
+I will use 're' a python's module to define and utilize regex patterns then extract information from sample data.
 These include

 ## Features used of the project